Financial-Times/n-service-worker/README.md

 - All semver tags will result in a new release of the n-service-worker bower component (the bit that registers the service worker)

 #### Should I use semver for the releases?

 - For releasing the bower component (i.e. tags of the form `v1.2.3`)... yes, always use semver
-- For the prod/qa/canary releases semver isn't required, but try to be mindful of release history when creating your tag
+- For the prod/qa/canary releases use an incremental integer
 	- if the last prod release was `prod-v7`, but the last qa release was `qa-v3`, and you need to create a qa release, make it `qa-v8` so that when it gets to prod, the prod tage can be `prod-v8`
-	- if working on a feature and you need to release several related qa releases, feel free to use semver-esque tags e.g. `qa-v8`, `qa-v8.1`...

 To move a version of the service worker through one or more stages of the release cycle, care must be taken to tag the same commit with the related `qa`, `canary` and `prod` tags

 #### Rolling back

 Unfortunately it's still a manual process, but creating a new tag on the same commit as the last good version should do it.
 // TODO - set up versioning in s3